Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-According to AreaSearch's aggregation of the latest postcode level ATO data released for financial year 2023, Kariong had a median income among taxpayers of $55,157.
-The average income stood at $71,280.
-This is above the national average and compares to levels of $60,817 and $83,003 across Greater Sydney respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $60,044 (median) and $77,595 (average) as of September 2025.
-From the 2021 Census, household income ranks at the 78th percentile ($2,200 weekly), while personal income sits at the 59th percentile.
-Income analysis reveals that 39.9% of the population (2,589 individuals) fall within the $1,500 - $2,999 income range, mirroring the region where 30.9% occupy this bracket.
-High housing costs consume 16.0% of income, though strong earnings still place disposable income at the 77th percentile and the area's SEIFA income ranking places it in the 6th decile.
+According to AreaSearch's aggregation of latest postcode level ATO data released for financial year ending June 2023, Kariong suburb had a median income among taxpayers of $55,157 and an average level of $71,280.
+Both figures are above the national averages of $60,817 and $83,003 respectively for Greater Sydney.
+Based on Wage Price Index growth of 8.86% from financial year ending June 2023 to September 2025, current estimates would be approximately $60,044 (median) and $77,595 (average).
+According to the Census conducted in August 2021, Kariong's household income ranks at the 78th percentile ($2,200 weekly), while personal income sits at the 59th percentile.
+Income analysis reveals that 39.9% of the population, consisting of 2,589 individuals, fall within the $1,500 - $2,999 income range, similar to the regional average where 30.9% occupy this bracket.
+High housing costs consume 16.0% of income, but strong earnings place disposable income at the 77th percentile.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income